 The Container and Its Benefits

 Containers are used when transferring software from one computing environment to another.
-The container is a tool that allows software to run with minimal to no problems at all.
-This solution works like this: a container consists of a whole run time environment where the libraries, binaries, application and configuration files needed to run the container are put into one package.
+A container is a tool that allows software to run with minimal to no problems at all.
+This solution works like this: a container consists of a whole runtime environment where the libraries, binaries, application and configuration files needed to run the container are put into one package.
 This way, any OS distribution discrepancies along with infrastructure are abstracted regardless of the situation.
 In essence, containers make it easier for developers to know that their software will run anywhere.

 Even more beneficial is the microservices component.
 Microservices simply break down applications into many small parts that are able to communicate with one another.
 As you may have guessed, it gives more flexibility to developers with multiple teams to work on different aspects of the application with lower chances of error and higher rates of efficiency.